wanelo/image-server/README.md

 Install dependencies:

 Go needs to be installed with cross compilation.
+Imagemagick will require giflib and webp support.

 On Mac
 ```bash